LiskArchive/lips/proposals/lip-chain_registration.md

 			```

         *   The rest of the properties, as specified in Interoperability module LIP, are initialized to their default values.
-*   An outbox root store as specified in Properties, serialization, and initial values of the interoperability module LIP is created as:
+*   An outbox root store as specified in Introduce Interoperability module LIP is created as:
     *   `storePrefix`: `STORE_PREFIX_OUTBOX_ROOT`.
     *   `storeKey`: `uint32be(chainID)`.
-    *   `storeValue`: The property `interopSidechainAcc.outbox.root` serialized according to the `outboxRoot` schema defined in Properties, serialization, and initial values of the interoperability module LIP.
+    *   `storeValue`: The property `interopSidechainAcc.outbox.root` serialized according to the `outboxRoot` schema defined in Introduce Interoperability module LIP.
-*   A name store as specified in Properties, serialization, and initial values of the interoperability module LIP is created as:
+*   A name store as specified in Introduce Interoperability module LIP is created as:
     *   `storePrefix`: `STORE_PREFIX_REGISTERED_NAMES`.
     *   `storeKey`: `interopSidechainAcc.name` serialized as a utf-8 encoded string.
-    *   `storeValue`: `chainID `serialized according to `chainID` schema defined in Properties, serialization, and initial values of the interoperability module LIP.
+    *   `storeValue`: `chainID `serialized according to `chainID` schema defined in Introduce Interoperability module LIP.
-*   A network ID store as specified in Properties, serialization, and initial values of the interoperability module LIP is created as:
+*   A network ID store as specified in Introduce Interoperability module LIP is created as:
     *   `storePrefix`: `STORE_PREFIX_NETWORK_ID`.
     *   `storeKey`: `interopSidechainAcc.networkID `serialized as bytes.
-    *   `storeValue`: `chainID` serialized according to `chainID` schema defined in Properties, serialization, and initial values of the interoperability module LIP.
+    *   `storeValue`: `chainID` serialized according to `chainID` schema defined in Introduce Interoperability module LIP.

 ### Mainchain Registration Command